thedersen/backbone.validation/README.md

 * You may use &lt;input .... data-error-style="inline"&gt; in your form to force rendering of a &lt;span class="help-inline"&gt;

 ## Release notes

 #### v0.5.2

+* *BREAKING:* Nested validation is no longer supported.
+See the documentation for preferred ways of acheiving this.
+* Arrays with attribute names in the events now contains the name of all attributes with error.

+#### v0.5.2